 Facts for County Planners: Set-Backs for Poultry Houses (C 931)Download PDF

 Poultry production in Georgia has increased significantly over the years as demand for poultry products has increased.
-For example, in 1960 Georgia produced approximately 300 million broilers.
-By 2007, Georgia was producing 1.4 billion broilers per year.
 This increase has meant establishing new farms and constructing more production houses.

 One of the historically important aspects of poultry production has been the opportunity for small farmers to participate in a viable agricultural enterprise.
 In a time when agricultural land is shrinking and the acreage requirements for many agricultural commodities is increasing, it is important to protect family farms.
 Since no scientific basis exists to support excessive set-back requirements for poultry houses, and since Georgia poultry farmers have shown for more than 60 years that they can coexist with neighbors while making significant economic contributions to the community, it is incumbent on community officials to protect this business opportunity.